Sightline Payments Review

 Compliance Context

 Closed-loop FDIC architecture is the headline security feature.
-Player funds sit in Bank of George (Play+ Mastercard issuer of record) or Cross River Bank (FDIC sweep partner for VIP Select).
-Bank of George is a Nevada-state chartered bank; Cross River is a New Jersey state-chartered bank — both FDIC-insured.
-Funds are insured up to $250,000 standard FDIC; VIP Select balances above that route through Cross River's IntraFi Cash Service to access multi-million aggregate FDIC coverage at network banks.
+Player funds sit in Bank of George (the Play+ Mastercard issuer of record) or Cross River Bank (the FDIC sweep partner for VIP Select).
+Bank of George is a Nevada-state chartered bank and Cross River is a New Jersey state-chartered bank, both FDIC-insured.
+Funds are insured up to $250,000 standard FDIC, and VIP Select balances above that route through Cross River's IntraFi Cash Service to access multi-million aggregate FDIC coverage at network banks.
 Sightline operates as a licensed money transmitter (PCI DSS Level 1) in 40+ US states.
 Mastercard tokenization on the Play+ Mastercard binds the card to the consumer's device, so spend at a casino or anywhere else uses a token rather than the actual PAN.
-The architecture's real security value to operators is structural: the deposit moves wallet-to-operator (ACH/Mastercard rail from an FDIC account), not card-to-operator, which eliminates a large class of disputed-charge and chargeback scenarios.
+The architecture's real security value to operators is structural: the deposit moves wallet-to-operator (an ACH/Mastercard rail from an FDIC account) rather than card-to-operator, which eliminates a large class of disputed-charge and chargeback scenarios.
 Sightline does not publish a proprietary fraud product like Accertify or Sift; partner banks run their own AML and fraud monitoring underneath, and Mastercard's tokenization layer adds device binding.

 About Sightline Payments: Company Background